keisanabria/FS-Security/README.md

         * Make sure that for the step of updating according to the release date is scheduled according to the following website: https://www.census.gov/programs-surveys/acs/news/data-releases/2021/release-schedule.html

+        * Create a function that calls the createMap function according to the new updated data

 4. Make the map interactive so that it updates the map according to the data extracted from step 3
 5. HIGH - Pass the maps to Wordpress.
 More information about this on reference link [6]
 6. AFTER - Fix README.md to be readable in GitHub